nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-2-2-0.md

 - Downloading / Printing the redacted version of a PNG file can fail:<br/>[[NEV-604](https://jira.nuxeo.com/browse/NEV-604)]
 - When generating a permanently redacted file, the corresponding notification disappears too quickly:<br/>[[NEV-599](https://jira.nuxeo.com/browse/NEV-599)]

+## Noteworthy Changes

+The following options have been removed by default from the download menu:

+- Open a local file
+- Open an URL

 ## Learn More

 [More information about released changes and fixed bugs](https://jira.nuxeo.com/issues/?jql=project IN %28'NEV'%29 AND fixVersion IN %28'arender-2.2.0'%29 ORDER BY type DESC, priority DESC) is available in our bug tracking tool.